maxsitt/insect-detect-docs/docs/software/programming.md

 ??? bug "libGL error"

-    After starting the preview scripts, you might get the following error:
+    When running one of the preview scripts, you might get the following error:

     ``` bash
     libGL error: No matching fbConfigs or visuals found